home-assistant/companion.home-assistant/docs/apple-watch/complications.md

 ## Manual updates

 Complications can also be updated using a [Notification Command](/notifications/commands.md).
-These are limited by the system to 50 per day, and you can see the current limits in the Apple Watch section of Companion App Configuration.
+These are limited by the system to 50 per day, and you can see the current limits in the Apple Watch section of Companion App section of [Configuration](https://my.home-assistant.io/redirect/config/).

 It may take a few seconds or a few minutes for the update to fully apply.